josephRog/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are eight German traffic signs that I found on the web.
+I cropped them to be square and then sized down to 32x32x3 using GNU Gimp:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+Some of these images may be more difficult to classify than the average sign from the training set due to their scale and orientation.
+For example the stop sign and roundabout sign actually extend slightly outside of the frame.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).